tatianegercina/FinTech/01-Lesson-Plans/11-Classification/3/LessonPlan.md

 * Allow students to start the homework with extra TA support.

 Take your time on these questions!
-This is a great time to reinforce concepts and address misunderstandings.
+This is a great time to reinforce concepts and address any misunderstandings.

 ### End Class

 ---

-© 2019 Trilogy Education Services, a 2U, Inc. brand.
+© 2020 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.